Just-Some-Bots/MusicBot/_posts/2024-05-26-dev-overhaul.md

    * Fixed a bug where missing logs would halt startup.
    * Fixed a index bug with new round robin option.
    * Fixed skip command not tallying votes properly.
+   * The `blockuser` command has been updated to accept ID's so you don't have to mention someone to block them from using the bot.
+   * `stream` command can now be applied to non stream entries.

    **Overhauls:**
+   * ffmpeg and ffmprobe executable files have been updates to essential builds.
    * The player has been overhauled to be easier to read, and be more effectient.
 The changes are massive.
       - The player will now make less calls to extract_info.
       - Autoplaylist songs are now skipped when a user queues a song.